 Other attractive employee benefits, perks, and rewards to consider

 In performance-driven working environments cash bonuses can be a great way of motivating and rewarding staff.
 Particularly useful for business lacking the pay budgets of bigger employers.

 All businesses must offer employees at least 28 days’ holiday per year.
-But you can provide an extra incentive for potential employees by offering more time off.
+But you can provide an extra incentive for potential employees by offering more time off, such as for birthdays or for different religious and cultural holidays.
 You might also choose to reward loyalty by increasing the amount of holiday based on length of service.
-A boon for staff retention!
+A great way to boost staff retention!

 Every employee has a right to maternity leave, regardless of how long they’ve been working for you.
 However, in order to receive statutory pay, an employee must have worked for at least 26 weeks and earned on average at least £120 a week.

-Statutory Maternity Pay is paid for up to 39 weeks and is broken down thus:
+Statutory Maternity Pay is paid for up to 39 weeks:

 Meanwhile, a father may choose to take one or two weeks off of work.
 While they are off they may receive 90% of their earnings or £151.20, whichever is lower.